 BEHAVIORAL HEALTH / PRIMARY CARE INTEGRATION

-In 2016, BBHC was awarded a one-year planning grant for Primary Care/Behavioral Health Integration initiative.
-This grant is overseen by Norma Wagner, Director of Operations/ System of Care.
+The Primary Care/Behavioral Health Integration initiative is overseen by Elida Segrera, Director of Operations.
 Integrating care is essential in addressing the healthcare needs of individuals with mental illness and/or substance abuse diagnoses.
 It is a vital component in creating a healthy and conscious lifestyle for those affected by behavioral health issues.
 Failure to recognize and appropriately treat behavioral health conditions has a significant impact on health outcomes and costs: patients with these diagnoses use more medical resources, are more likely to be hospitalized for medical conditions, and are readmitted to the hospital more frequently.
-With these factors in mind, BBHC began the project with several community partners who were of the same mindset to achieve the desired outcome of treating clients as whole and not in separate silos.
+With these factors in mind, BBHC has worked with several community partners who were of the same mindset to achieve the desired outcome of treating clients as whole and not in separate silos.

-In the first year of the grant BBHC coordinated with several providers throughout Broward County to establish partnerships that would enhance the daily lives of those who utilizes the service.
-These partners included Smith Community Mental Health, Henderson Behavioral Health, Care Resource, Broward Health, Memorial Regional Hospital, Archways, Chrysalis, Pediatric Associates, and Bayan Health.
 This Integrated Health Learning Community began the initial stage of setting up partnerships that would address the needs of the patient for both primary care and behavioral health challenges.
 This was achieved with the assistance of our consultants who utilized coaching calls, face to face meetings, and all day trainings that explained in detail what was expected, the outcomes and also the challenges of bringing together these two healthcare services.
-The first year concluded with success as it resulted in sharing of a psychiatrist between three partners, as well as the utilization of an Electronic Health Record (HER) sharing system that would be used between providers to coordinate healthcare efforts.
+The first year concluded with success as it resulted in sharing of a psychiatrist between three partners, as well as the utilization of an Electronic Health Record (EHR) sharing system that would be used between providers to coordinate healthcare efforts.
 These accomplishments showed that more needed to be done to ensure the continued success in the implementation of the project.